-Vehicle registration in Alberta is important.
-You can’t drive without having a vehicle registered.
+Vehicle registration in Alberta is important - you can’t drive without having a vehicle registered.
 You need to know when it’s time to renew.
 You need to understand the process to ensure you are compliant with all car registration laws, just like how you need car insurance in Canada to drive in the country.

 There are more than 5 million total vehicles registered in Alberta.
 There are more than 1 million passenger cars, over 1 million trucks, and close to 1.5 million trailers.

-When you need to renew, registration costs, and how to update your information varies based on the type of vehicle you drive.
+When you need to renew, registration costs and updating your information vary based on the type of vehicle you drive.

 Here we provide you with all the information you need for Alberta vehicle registration.
-Learn about how to register a car, renewals, costs, and frequently asked questions by Alberta drivers.
+Learn about registering a car, renewals, costs, and frequently asked questions by Alberta drivers.

 All vehicles on public roads are required to have a vehicle registration certificate.
-Steps to complete the car registration process in Alberta are :
+Steps to complete the registration process are :

-Passenger car registration, motorcycles, and off-highway vehicles can be issued for a minimum of 1 year to a maximum of 2 years.
+Passenger car registration, motorcycles, and off-highway vehicles can be issued for a minimum of one year to a maximum of two years.

 No. You are required to register all vehicles in person at a registry agent.
 You can only renew your registration online.

-The car registration process for used cars follows the same steps as new cars.
-If you are buying a used car from a car dealership, they will usually handle the registration process for you.
+The registration process for used cars follows the same steps as new cars.
+If you are buying a from a dealership, they will usually handle the registration process for you.
 If it’s a private sale, you will need to visit a registry agent to complete the transfer of ownership and registration.

-In Alberta, vehicle registration renewals expire on assigned months based on your surname.
+Vehicle registration renewals expire on assigned months based on your surname.
 You have three options to renew your registration online, in person, or by mail.
 Here is a look at how they work.